HL7/fhir-medmorph/input/pagecontent/provisioning.md

 * The Knowledge Artifact Repository SHALL support retrieval of Knowledge Artifacts using a GET request.

-* The Knowledge Artifact Repository SHOULD allow consumers to subscribe to notifications ensuring they get notified of changes via a REST hook or Email as specified in the [Subscriptions R5 Backport IG]({{site.data.fhir.subscriptionsig}}/index.html).

-* The consumers of Knowledge Artifacts MAY choose to either subscribe to notifications of changes or poll the Knowledge Artifact Repository and retrieve the latest information and determine if changes have been made.
+* The consumers of Knowledge Artifacts MAY choose to be notified of changes or poll the Knowledge Artifact Repository and retrieve the latest information and determine if changes have been made.

 #### Operationalization of Knowledge Artifacts